 Some examples of side hustles in this industry include:

-It’s worth noting that most hair and beauty side hustles will require an upfront cost to secure equipment or a place in a salon, so you will need to have some spare cash to get off the ground.
-However, once you start gaining loyal customers, this side hustle can be very lucrative.
+It’s worth noting that most hair and beauty side hustles will require an upfront cost to secure equipment or a place in a salon, so you will need to have some spare cash to go down this route.
+Depending on the type of side hustle you’re running, you might also be able to run your business out of your home or travel to customers’ homes.

 People love having a beautiful garden, but there are lots of people out there who are physically unable to take care of it themselves.